Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

-There’s a sense of empathy and frustration in the 59-year-old’s voice during a November phone conversation.
-The allegations of a former custodian, Ron Hlady, have led people to believe they can contact their dead relatives at the former legislative building and school.
+There was a sense of frustration in Davis’ voice during a November 2020 phone conversation, admitting the stories of a haunting were started by former custodian, Ron Hlady.
+Some of those stories had allegedly led people to believe they could contact dead relatives and explore the former legislative building and school for their paranormal whims.

-It was also served as the meeting place for Alberta’s first Legislative Assembly when Premier Alexander Rutherford of the Alberta Liberal Party governed the fledgling province.
-Alberta and Saskatchewan joined Confederation, Sept.
+It also served as the meeting place for Alberta’s first Legislative Assembly when Premier Alexander Rutherford of the Alberta Liberal Party governed the fledgling province.
+Alberta and Saskatchewan joined the Confederation on Sept.
 1, 1905.

 Every year, pre-pandemic, the archives would have 8,000 students come through to learn about the academic lives of students from 1882 and on.